 Assess vessel’s proximity to danger (danger to vessel itself and other traffic);

-Activate tugs and other support units if appropriate.
+Activate tugs and other support units, if appropriate.

 Security Incident

 Procedures in the event of a security incident should be established.
 Procedures should reflect any involvement of the VTS with the PFSP (Port Facility Security Plan) as per the International Ship and Port facility Security Code (ISPS).